Federal criminal lawyer in Kansas City MO

 Being the suspect of a crime is scary, more so a federal crime.
 If you have been contacted by law enforcement concerning a federal criminal investigation, your first reaction will probably be to panic.

 Federal criminal cases could quickly escalate even if you were not arrested.
-So as soon as you know you are the subject of an investigation, it is important to act quickly.
+So as soon as you know you are the subject of an investigation or facing federal criminal charges, it is important to act quickly and consult with a federal criminal defense attorney.
 Hire a criminal defense attorney in Kansas City, and you may be able to avoid a lot of trouble.

 Federal Criminal Law